 Eczema Treatment with Coconut Oil, Mineral Oil vs. Vaseline

-What About Coconuts, Coconut Milk, & Coconut Oil MCTs?
+What About Coconuts, Coconut Milk, and Coconut Oil MCTs?

 Do the medium-chain triglycerides in coconut oil and the fiber in flaked coconut counteract the negative effects on cholesterol and artery function?

-Coconut Oil & the Boost in HDL “Good” Cholesterol
+Coconut Oil and the Boost in HDL “Good” Cholesterol

 The effects of coconut oil are compared to butter and tallow.
 Even if virgin coconut oil and other saturated fats raise LDL “bad” cholesterol, isn’t that countered by the increase in HDL “good” cholesterol?

 What happens inside the arteries going to the hearts and brains of those who add nuts or extra virgin olive oil to their diet?